OctopusDeploy/blog/blog/2021-08/insights-from-our-optimizing-octopus-webinar/index.md

 Here you can change retention policies for existing and default Lifecycles, or create new ones.

-By setting retention policies, files will disappear after the number of days or releases you set, saving you valuable disk space.
+By setting retention policies, Octopus will delete the files after the number of days or releases you set, saving you valuable disk space.

 ![Screenshot showing a lifecycle's retention policy in Octopus](retention.png "width=500")